timoknapp/soundcloud-cli/README.md

   -downloadQuality string
     	the quality of the music files (mp3/ogg) (default "mp3") -trackID string
+    	the SoundCloud track ID
+  -trackURL string
-    	the SoundCloud track ID you want to download -version
+    	the SoundCloud track url, either with the hostname or without -version
     	prints current version
 ```